TomiVidal99/mlang/README.md

 ## TODO

+- [ ] fix: arguments detection should consider string with commas inside of them.
 - [ ] fix: % comments after ; should not display output warning message.
 - [ ] Improve description of variables.
 - [ ] functions references not necessarily have to have '()'.